 Defendant, OPTUM, INC., is a Delaware corporation with its principal place of business located in Eden Prairie, Minnesota.
 Optum, Inc. is a health services company managing the subsidiaries that administer UnitedHealth’s pharmacy benefits, including OptumRx, Inc. On information and belief, OPTUM, INC. is a subsidiary of UnitedHealth.

-Defendant, OPTUMRX, INC. (“OptumRx”), is a California corporation with its principal place of business located in Irvine, California.
-OptumRx operates as a subsidiary of OptumRx Holdings, LLC, which in turn operates as a subsidiary of Optum, Inc. OptumRx operates as the PBM for UnitedHealth.

 UnitedHealth and Optum, Inc. may be served through their registered agent: CT Corporation System, Inc., 1010 Dale Street North, St. Paul, Minnesota 5517.

-OptumRx has been registered to do business in Virginia since at least 2008 and may be served in Virginia through its registered agent: CT Corporation System, 4701 Cox Road, Suite 285, Glen Allen, Virginia 23060.
+Defendant OptumRx, identified above in Section D regarding retail and mail order pharmacies, is also a PBM defendant..
+OptumRx operates as the PBM for UnitedHealth.

 According to the Drug Channels Institute, OptumRx was the third highest ranking PBM in 2017 with twenty-two percent (22%) of the industry market share.

 In one case, OptumRx, which is owned by UnitedHealth, suggested that a member taking Butrans consider switching to a “lower cost alternative,” such as OxyContin or extended-release morphine, according to a letter provided by the member.
 Mr. Wiggin, the UnitedHealthcare spokesman, said the company’s rules and preferred drug list “are designed to ensure members have access to drugs they need for acute situations, such as post-surgical care or serious injury, or ongoing cancer treatment and end of life care, as well as for long-term use after alternatives are tried.”